 You should shower as usual and wash your wounds with warm water.
 Normal bath soap is ok but avoid highly perfumed soaps.
-Taking a shower rather than a bath is recommended as it is difficult to get out of a bath without putting weight on your arms.
-Gently pat your wounds with a clean towel, do not rub them, avoid using talcum powder near wounds
+Taking a shower rather than a bath is recommended as it can be difficult to get out of a bath.
+Gently pat your wounds with a clean towel, do not rub them, and avoid using talcum powder near wounds.

 A bit of redness and swelling is common.
 It is important to look at your wound daily.
-If you notice any fluid leaking from it, or opening of the wound, see your GP as soon as possible
+If you notice any fluid leaking from it, or opening of the wound, see your GP as soon as possible.